deletedcu/angular-demo/lectures/day-1/04-angular-components.md

 export class AppModule { }
 ```

-...our application will create a single instance of our service on boot, and will allow us to inject that instance into as many of our components (and other Angular entities) as we want.
+...Our application will create a single instance of our service on boot and allow us to incorporate that instance into as many of our components (and other Angular entities) as we want.

 Our service is pretty useless at the moment, so let's add a method: